asamuzaK/urlSanitizer/README.md

 Or, download them from [Releases](https://github.com/asamuzaK/urlSanitizer/releases).

 NOTE: `url-sanitizer-wo-dompurify.min.js` is built without [DOMPurify](https://www.npmjs.com/package/dompurify).
-If you use them, make sure DOMPurify is exposed globally, e.g. `window.DOMPurify`.
+If you use it, make sure DOMPurify is exposed globally, e.g. `window.DOMPurify`.

 ## Usage